LukasZahradnik/PyNeuraLogic/docs/rules_mapping.rst

     :align: center

-This graph highlighted a different level - the level of nodes that operates on the whole rule body (this level was also present in the previous example, but it was meaningless since there was only one body relation).
-So how do those nodes process their inputs - values from body relations?
-They aggregate those values.

-The aggregation is the summation by default, but it can be adjusted.
-So, for example, the value of the leftmost magenta node will be calculated as follow (again, without any activation functions):
+Let us now focus on a different "level" in the computational graph.
+This time, we highlight the nodes that correspond to the rule's body (these were present in the previous example, too, however they were not so interesting as there was only one body relation at the input).
+In this case of a multitude of relations in the body of the rule, these again need to be `combined` somehow.
+By default, this operation is a weighted summation of the inputs with a nonlinearity (tanh) on top.
+Thus, for example, the value of the leftmost magenta node will be calculated as follows:

 .. code-block::

-    value = (0.3 * c) + (1 * b)
+    value = tanh ( (0.3 * c) + (1 * b) )

 Multiple Rules
 **************

-Now that we understand how multiple relations in the body are handled and how differently substituted bodies are aggregated, we will look at a scenario with two different rules with the same head.
+Now that we understand how multiple relations in the body of a rule are combined, and how the different instantiations of the body are aggregated, let us look at a scenario with two different rules with the same head relation.

 .. code-block::